The Gift

 The Greatest Gift: The Tale of Auden and His Bear

-And so Audun lived comfortably at the palace of the King of Denmark for many months, until he remembered that if he was to return to his mother within three years, he had best set sail that spring.
-So he asked the king permission to take his leave.
+Audun lived comfortably at the palace of the King of Denmark for many months, until he remembered that if he was to return to his mother within three years, he had best set sail that spring.
+So he asked the King permission to take his leave.

 The Greatest Gift: The Tale of Auden and His Bear

-"And yet still I worry," said the king.
+"Yet still I worry," said the King.
 "Purses can be stolen, even become lost.
-If your ship and its cargo were sunk and I dare say you had the misfortune of losing the purse and you were forced to swim ashore to save your life, how would others know that you had once done a great favor for the king of Denmark?
+If your ship and its cargo were sunk and I dare say you had the misfortune of losing the purse and you were forced to swim ashore to save your life, how would others know that you had once done a great favor for the King of Denmark?
 Therefore, I give you this ring."
 At that, King Sven removed a thick, golden signet ring from his finger.
-"This ring is yours, unless you feel compelled someday to give it to a great man for a great favor, and then do not hesitate to give it away.
-Now, Audun, farewell."
+"The ring is yours, unless you feel compelled someday to give it to a great man for a great favor, and then do not hesitate to give it away.
+Now Audun, farewell."

 So Audun set sail and his journey was favored by steady winds and good weather.
-However instead of directly returning to Iceland, he stopped by Norway to see King Harald as he had promised.
+However instead of directly returning to Iceland, he stopped by Norway to see King Harald as he had promised to do.

 The Greatest Gift: The Tale of Auden and His Bear

-King Harald sat in the royal hall, and the king recognized him at once.
+King Harald of Norway sat in the royal hall, and the King recognized him at once.
 "Audun, come," he said, "sit down and drink with us."
 After a few minutes, King Harald said, "So!
-I presume you presented your treasure of a bear to the king of Denmark."
+I presume you presented your treasure of a bear to the King of Denmark."
 Audun nodded.
+"And how did my worthy opponent reward you for such a princely gift?"

 "And how did my worthy opponent reward you for such a princely gift?"